aws-samples/sample-document-information-localization/README.md

 # Document Information Localization with MLLMs

-A Python library for extracting and evaluating bounding boxes in document images using Multi-modal Large Language Models (MLLMs) on Amazon Bedrock.
+A Python Sample for extracting and evaluating bounding boxes in document images using Multi-modal Large Language Models (MLLMs) on Amazon Bedrock.

 ## Features